TERMS OF BUSINESS

 3.2.
 You shall notify us if you suspect that your log-in details for the Platform have been compromised.
 If we receive such notification or determine that your log-in details for the Platform have been compromised, we shall suspend your access to the Platform.

-3.8.
-We may decline to approve, including declining approval for the purposes of section 21of FSMA, any information you submit for inclusion on the Platform at our sole discretion and without providing any reason.
+3.6.
+We may decline to approve any information you submit for inclusion on the Platform at our sole discretion and without providing any reason.

-3.12.
-We may, at our sole discretion, choose to verify any information uploaded by you onto the Platform and, at our sole discretion, may remove this information at anytime.
+3.9.
+We may, at our sole discretion, choose to verify any information uploaded by you onto the Platform and, at our sole discretion, may remove this information at any time.

 4. OUR RELATIONSHIP

+4.2.
+For the avoidance of doubt, this Agreement shall continue to apply if our company name or company registration number change, however you will be notified if any of these details change.

 4.4.
-For the avoidance of doubt, these Terms of Business shall continue to apply if any of our company name, FCA firm reference number or company registration number change, however you will be notified if any of these details change.

-4.8.
-You acknowledge that we do not provide advice or recommendations with respect to any aspect of transactions or advice in relation to tax, accounting, regulatory or legal matters (including sanctions)and you should take separate advice as you consider necessary regarding such matters.
+You acknowledge that we do not provide advice or recommendations with respect to any aspect of transactions or advice in relation to tax, accounting, regulatory or legal matters (including sanctions) and you should take separate advice as you consider necessary regarding such matters.

 5. NON-EXCLUSIVITY